III. ADMINISTRATION OF AIDED SPECIAL SCHOOLS

 (g) The School Management Committee shall only dismiss a teacher for good and sufficient reasons (see Appendices 7and 8).
 A teacher shall be liable to summary dismissal if it appears to the School Management Committee that he has been convicted of a criminal offence or has committed a grave breach of duty.

-63. The appointment of specialist staff to aided special schools should follow the principles outlined in Sections 60-62, where applicable.
+62. The appointment of specialist staff and school executive officers to aided special schools should follow the principles outlined in Sections 59-61, where applicable.

-(b) All other staff, including the Head of an aided special school, shall retire at the end of the school year in which he reaches the age of sixty.
+(b) All other staff, including the Head, teachers, laboratory technicians, specialist staff and school executive officers of an aided special school, shall retire at the end of the school year in which he reaches the age of sixty.
 Under exceptional circumstances, the Permanent Secretary may on the recommendation of the School Management Committee and subject to the submission of a satisfactory medical certificate as to fitness, permit such staff to continue in service for a period of one school year after the end of that in which he reaches the age of sixty, and for further periods each of one school year, up to the end of the school year in which he reaches the age of sixty-five.